hannesdatta/personal-website/content/authors/admin/_index.md

 ---

 As an Associate Professor at one of the [world's leading marketing departments](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/marketing), I conduct research in the area of digital media consumption (e.g., on streaming services, on digital TV), branding, and retailing.
+Watch a video about my research here (in [English](http://youtube.com/watch?v=OyUGo7s2HJY), in [Dutch](https://youtu.be/NXYZ5zIyjMY)).

 My work has been published, among others, in the [*Journal of Marketing*](https://www.ama.org/journal-of-marketing/), [*Journal of Marketing Research*](https://www.ama.org/journal-of-marketing-research), and [*Marketing Science*](https://pubsonline.informs.org/journal/mksc).